LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ![radio calibation screen](media/calibration_screen.png)

 #### Cal Freq<!-- linebreak -->
-This sets the current frequency range, that the Power Adjust setting will change.
-There are 5 ranges for VHF e.g. 136.MHz - 145.5MHz and 8 ranges for UHF.
+This selects the current calibration point.
+This is the frequency that the radio will transmit on and the Power Adjust setting will change.
+There are 5 calibration points for VHF and 8 calibration points for UHF.
+The firmware interpolates between these points to calculate the calibration required for other frequencies.
-Hence to calibrate the power for the 2M band, both the 136.5MHz and 145.5MHz ranges must be adjusted.
+Hence to calibrate the power for the 2M band, the 136.5MHz, 145.5MHz and 155.0MHz calibration points must all be adjusted.
+This is because 144-148 MHz spans multiple points.

 #### Cal Power<!-- linebreak -->
-For each frequency range, there are 4 power levels which need to be calibrated.
+For each calibration point, there are 4 power levels which need to be calibrated.
 250mW, 1W, 2W and 4W

 #### Power Adjust<!-- linebreak -->
 This value controls the amount of PA drive.
 This is a 8 bit number, and hence has a range from 0 to 255, where 0 is no PA drive and 255 is maximum PA drive.

 #### Freq Adjust<!-- linebreak -->
-Note.
-Frequency adjustment is independant of frequeny range (Cal Freq)

-This value adjusts the master frequency reference oscillator.
+This value adjusts the master frequency reference oscillators.
 This is a 8 bit number, and hence has a range from 0 to 255.
 To lower the frequency, decrease this value, to increase the frequency , increase this value.

+Note.
+There are seperate reference oscillators for VHF and UHF.
+Therefore the frequency should be adjusted twice.
+Once with a VHF calibration point and once with a UHF one.
+The calibration point used for each band is unimportant and the frequency calibration only needs to be done once on each band.

 #### Factory Cal<!-- linebreak -->
 This value allows the calibration to be restored to the factory defaults.
 This will normally show "No"